JimGalvan/OpenMRS-Web-Tests/README.md

-# Project Showcase: Automation Framework with Python, Selenium, Pytest, and Page Object Model
+# Automation Framework with Python, Selenium, Pytest, and Page Object Model

 ## Overview
 This project is a showcase of my skills in Python, Selenium, Pytest, and Page Object Model (POM) by creating a robust automation framework.
 The provided `test_add_patient` test case demonstrates the seamless integration of these technologies to automate patient registration on a web application.